ece362-purdue/f2022-public-labs/lab-prac/lab-prac.md

 Raise your hand so that a TA can come over and confirm the functionality of your code on your STM32.
 The instruction manual will tell them what to check for.
 Your TA will perform an evaluation based on the circuit, tell you your score, and record it.
 At that point, follow the instructions to end the practical, pick up your belongings, and leave the lab quietly.

 If you did not manage to finish the practical on time, type a comment into your code with your username, leave your lab station as it is, and exit the lab quietly.

+**In doing this practical, you are expected not to share any details about the practical with your peers before everyone has taken it.
+Sharing any details will be considered academic dishonesty.
+This is to ensure a fair lab practical experience for everyone.**

 ## What will I be tested on?
 The practical will be limited to configuring the same peripherals you have been using the past 8 weeks.
 If something isn't familiar, look through the associated lab manual to refresh your memory.
 Use that to identify the portions of the datasheet to look at for a specific peripheral and its function.